Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Conclusion

 The proposed hybrid plant architectures are compared with conventional carbothermal reduction and water extraction plants in terms of mass and power.
 The total mass and power are estimated from the subsystem-level models of each plant design.
 Some key parameters that affect the mass and power significantly, such as water ice content, are detected and investigated.
 Furthermore, Monte Carlo simulations of 5000 scenarios have detected the range of required excavation rate and the power consumption of each plant design.

-The uncertainty in water ice content largely affects the required excavation rate.
+The uncertainty in water ice content largely affects the required excavation rate \revaasecond{as well as power consumption}.
 This suggests the urgent need to gather more information on lunar water ice.
-The Series Hybrid architecture turned out to be a reasonable choice in terms of the regolith excavation rate showing its merit regardless of the water ice content.
-However, the Series Hybrid architecture becomes the heaviest architecture in many cases.
+The series hybrid architecture turned out to be a reasonable choice in terms of the regolith excavation rate showing its merit regardless of the water ice content. \revaasecond{This architecture also consumes relatively low power among all considered architectures.} However, the series hybrid architecture becomes the heaviest architecture in many cases.

 Although this paper focuses on the plant designs, the potential flexible operations enabled by the proposed hybrid design should be explored further.
 By gathering more information on both technologies and their operations in the lunar environment, a hybrid pilot plant may provide crucial information for engineers and mission architects.
 It can help, ultimately, inform better decisions for full-scale plant design and deployment in the coming decades.